Gold: Etymology

+Gold is cognate with similar words in many Germanic languages, deriving via Proto-Germanic *gulþą from Proto-Indo-European *ǵʰelh₃- 'to shine, to gleam; to be yellow or green'.

+The symbol Au is from the Latin aurum 'gold'.
+The Proto-Indo-European ancestor of aurum was *h₂é-h₂us-o-, meaning 'glow'.
+This word is derived from the same root (Proto-Indo-European *h₂u̯es- 'to dawn') as *h₂éu̯sōs, the ancestor of the Latin word aurora 'dawn'.
+This etymological relationship is presumably behind the frequent claim in scientific publications that aurum meant 'shining dawn'.

 Characteristics

-Gold is the most malleable of all metals.
+Gold is the most malleable metal.
 It can be drawn into a wire of single-atom width, and then stretched considerably before it breaks.
-Such nanowires distort via formation, reorientation and migration of dislocations and crystal twins without noticeable hardening.
+Such nanowires distort via the formation, reorientation, and migration of dislocations and crystal twins without noticeable hardening.
 A single gram of gold can be beaten into a sheet of 1 m2, and an avoirdupois ounce into 300 sqft.
 Gold leaf can be beaten thin enough to become semi-transparent.
-The transmitted light appears greenish-blue, because gold strongly reflects yellow and red.
-Such semi-transparent sheets also strongly reflect infrared light, making them useful as infrared (radiant heat) shields in visors of heat-resistant suits, and in sun-visors for spacesuits.
+Light transmitted through gold appears greenish-blue, because gold strongly reflects yellow and red.
+Such semi-transparent sheets also strongly reflect infrared light, making them useful as infrared (radiant heat) shields in the visors of heat-resistant suits and in sun visors for spacesuits.
 Gold is a good conductor of heat and electricity.

-Gold has a density of 19.3 g/cm3, almost identical to that of tungsten at 19.25 g/cm3; as such, tungsten has been used in counterfeiting of gold bars, such as by plating a tungsten bar with gold.
+Gold has a density of 19.3 g/cm3, almost identical to that of tungsten at 19.25 g/cm3; as such, tungsten has been used in the counterfeiting of gold bars, such as by plating a tungsten bar with gold.
 By comparison, the density of lead is 11.34 g/cm3, and that of the densest element, osmium, is 22.588±0.015 g/cm^{3}.